Undergraduate degrees

 One of the best ways to find out what it's like to live and study in Leeds is by speaking to a student.
 We have over 100 ambassadors live on Unibuddy, and you can search by course, subject area, level of study and nationality to find the right person to talk to.

-More on Alexander Lim
+More on Teng U

 "Through discovery modules, I am allowed to customise my own learning.
 So far, I have been able to improve my employability and have expanded my knowledge across different scientific fields."